-Users have a monthly quota (not accumulated across months) for general internet access.
+Subscribers have a monthly quota (not accumulated across months) for general Internet access.
 When the quota is depleted, the traffic rate is reduced to a dial-up rate of 64 kbps.
 Access to the Premium Content is not counted as part of the monthly quota and is not reduced to dial-up rates.

-When the quota is depleted, the subscriber is notified using the subscriber-notification event.
+When the quota is depleted, the subscriber is notified by using the subscriber-notification event.

-Figure 3 shows an overview of the implementation of this business use case.
-It is recommended that you return to this section after reading the step-by-step description.
+Figure 3 shows an overview of the implementation of this business scenario.
+We recommend that you return to this section after reading the step-by-step description.

 Figure 3 Periodic Quota—Scenario Overview